pixel-perfect-agency/next-foundation/docs/02-FOLDER-STRUCTURE.md

 ### **/types**

-The **types** folder contains all the typescript types.
+The **types** folder contains all the Typescript types.
 These can be reusable, types for the application or types for the API.